dwhiffing/fury/content/aar/nf/nf3_fp/body.md

 for ten minutes.
 This worked reasonably well, but most boats actually got to the evacuation stations under their own steam (which scores the same).
-Not all lifeboats are marked and I only found out that the tanker African Gem had been hit when her invisible boat reached safety\!.
+Not all lifeboats are marked and I only found out that the tanker African Gem had been hit when her invisible boat reached safety!.
 Although the QE2 sinking costs you 200VP, you are compensated by a steady stream of 5VP awards for rescues if any RHIBS get to the area.